-EPA delays new ozone pollution standards until after 2024 election
+Environmental Protection Agency delays new ozone pollution standards until after the 2024 election

 Moore is co-director of Los Jardines Institute in Albuquerque, New Mexico, while Sheppard is co-founder and executive director of WE ACT for Environmental Justice in New York City.

-Tomas Carbonell, a top official in EPA’s Office of Air and Radiation, said the report by the scientific panel left EPA with little choice but to launch a comprehensive review even though all but one panel member supported a stricter ozone standard.
+Tomas Carbonell, a top official in the EPA’s Office of Air and Radiation, said the report by the scientific panel left the EPA with little choice but to launch a comprehensive review even though all but one panel member supported a stricter ozone standard.

 “When we’re looking at our national air quality standards, there’s really no way to cut corners around that process,” Carbonell said in an interview.